-The presence of companies offering support in designing smart water meter are also contributing to increase the market growth as these companies aid designers with a portfolio of semiconductor products and development kits in order to overcome the design challenges raised by smart water meter applications.
-For example, ST Microelectronics company’s ultra-low-power sub-GHz RF communication solutions provide supports all the major protocols that include long range, WM-BUS and proprietary LPWAN protocols like LoRa and Sigfox, and short range like dual NFC/RFID interface tags and ultra-low-power Bluetooth Low Energy (BLE) and 802.15.4 system-on-chips.
-In conjunction with ultra-low-power STM8L or STM32L microcontrollers, the company’s solutions help applications in fulfilling the battery lifetime expectancy required for smart water infrastructures.
+The presence of companies offering support in designing smart water meters is also contributing to increasing the market growth as these companies aid designers with a portfolio of semiconductor products and development kits in order to overcome the design challenges raised by smart water meter applications.
+For example, ST Microelectronics company’s ultra-low-power sub-GHz RF communication solutions provide supports all the major protocols that include long-range, WM-BUS, and proprietary LPWAN protocols like LoRa and Sigfox, and short-range like dual NFC/RFID interface tags and ultra-low-power Bluetooth Low Energy (BLE) and 802.15.4 system-on-chips.
+In conjunction with ultra-low-power STM8L or STM32L microcontrollers, the company’s solutions help applications in fulfilling the battery life expectancy required for smart water infrastructures.
 Furthermore, with growing automation across the residential, commercial, and industrial end-users, the market is projected to show high growth prospects in the forecast period.
-The growing global water scarcity concerns is further providing an impetus in boosting the market growth over the next five years.
-Additionally, growing investments for the development of smart city infrastructure is further providing an opportunity for the market to thrive over the forecast period, particularly in the developing economies of the world.
+The growing global water scarcity concerns are further providing an impetus in boosting the market growth over the next five years.
+Additionally, growing investments for the development of smart city infrastructure are further providing an opportunity for the market to thrive over the forecast period, particularly in the developing economies of the world.
 However, the availability of low-cost substitutes is projected to have a low-to-medium impact on hampering the market growth over the next five years.

 Concerns regarding water scarcity are driving the market demand during the forecast period.

 It has been estimated by the United Nations Department of Economics and Social Affairs that by the end of 2025, around 1.8 billion people are predicted to live in regions having absolute water scarcity.
 Also, it has been further predicted by the organization that around two-thirds of the global population would be living under water-stressed conditions.